A/B testing

 The website greets visitors with a static image of some shoes.
 You suspect that replacing it with a video could improve conversions.

-Above: a terrible image of an outdated shoe website.
-Click the slider to see the new design.
+Above: a very outdated shoe website.
+You can slide to see the more modern design.

 Are you very sure that you know what you’re doing, or do you have a robust appetite for risk?
 You could ask your web developers to come up with a new and improved website and switch the whole website over to that new design.
 Then just sit back and watch to see if people buy more shoes.